johnnyreilly/offline-storage-in-a-pwa/BLOG.md

 It's clear that IndexedDB is *very* powerful.
 But it doesn't sound very simple.
 A further look at the [MDN example](https://github.com/mdn/to-do-notifications/blob/8b3e1708598e42062b0136608b1c5fbb66520f0a/scripts/todo.js#L48) of how to interact with IndexedDB does little to remove that thought.

 We'd like to be able to access data offline; but in a simple fashion.
-Like we could with `localStorage` which rejoiced in a wonderfully elegant API.
-If only someone would build an astraction on top of IndexedDB to make our lives easier.
+Like we could with `localStorage` which has a wonderfully straightforward API.
+If only someone would build an astraction on top of IndexedDB to make our lives easier...

 Someone did.